 After taking care of the site for a few years Jonathan turned Radio Garden into an independent company in 2019 and early in 2020 the website was rebuilt, improving it for smartphones.

-In New Zealand it is easy to forget there is a whole world out there…yes, many of us get to hear bits and bobs from friends and family abroad – but hearing what people have to say on talkback and what’s making the news around the world provides a wider perspective on international affairs and issues.
+In New Zealand it is easy to forget there is a whole world out there…yes, many of us get to hear bits and bobs from friends and family abroad – but hearing what people have to say on talkback abroad and what’s making the news around the world provides a wider perspective on international affairs and issues.
 Quite refreshing really.

 So the next time you have time on your hands and want to hear something different give Radio Garden a spin and explore a world of chat and music (all free).
+It’s a bit like the old shortwave radio days really.